 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.Romans 6:23

-Jesus’s willing sacrifice has already paid the price for sin, all we have to do is believe in this simple truth.
+Jesus’s willing sacrifice has already paid the price for sin, all we have to do is accept this simple truth.
 Our salvation is not contingent upon what we do, it is what Christ has already done for us.
 This does not mean we should continue living sinful lives.
-In gratitude of the sacrifice he has made, we should want to honor him by living according to his teaching and God’s law.
+Out of gratitude, we should want to honor him by living according to God’s law.
 This is a reflection of true faith in Jesus Christ.

 What then?
 Shall we sin because we are not under the law but under grace?
 By no means!
 Don’t you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey—whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?Romans 6:15-16